Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/passes.rst

 Emit
    Emission pass.
 AO
    Ambient Occlusion.
-Make sure it's turned on in your environment and that RayTracing is enabled.
+Make sure it is turned on in your environment and that RayTracing is enabled.
 Environment
    Environment lighting.
 Indirect